 Still, she somewhat agreed, stunning her peers.

-Later she couldn't even believe she had even agreed to a Naco over a salad as well, but when Kim had walked in seconds later after taking her first bite, well, K's speechless face made it all worth it.
+Later she couldn't even believe she had even agreed to a Naco over a salad, but when Kim had walked in seconds later after taking her first bite, well, K's speechless face made it all worthwhile.

 The fifty-eighth time Bonnie allowed Ron to break the rules; he hugged her again, this time much longer in private.